anhthang/org/_posts/2020-04-24-vscode-extensions-for-developers.md

 ---
 layout: post
-title: "VSCode extensions for developers"
+title: 'VSCode extensions for developers'
 comments: false
 categories: [code extensions]
-permalink: 2020/04/24-vscode-extensions-for-developers
 ---

 > Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity)